Federal Aviation Administration (FAA), DOT.

 (d) A person may produce parts for installation on airplanes in connection with modifications described in this SFAR, without FAA parts manufacturer approval (PMA).

-5. Provision for Flightdeck Door Compartment Key.
-Contrary to provisions of § 121.313(g), the following provision applies: A key for each door that separates a passenger compartment from an emergency exit must be identified to passengers in the briefing required by § 121.571(a)(1)(ii).
+4. Provision for Flightdeck Door Compartment Key.
+Contrary to provisions of § 121.313(g), the following provision applies: A key for each door that separates a passenger compartment from an emergency exit identified to passengers in the briefing Start Printed Page 51549required by § 121.571(a)(1)(ii) of this part.
 The key required for access to the emergency exit must be readily available for each crewmember.
-No key to the flightcrew compartment shall be available to any crewmember during flight, except for flight crewmembers, unless an internal flightdeck locking device such as a deadbolt or bar is installed, operative, and in use.
+No key to the flightcrew compartment shall be available to any crewmember during flight, except for flight crewmembers.

 BILLING CODE 4910-13-P